jmurray100/TimeStamper.Server/README.md

 ## Running the tests

-To run the test you can easily download the client from [GitHub](https://github.com/johnathanAI/TimeStamper.WebClient)
+To run the test you can easily open/download the client from [GitHub](https://johnathanai.github.io/TimeStamper.WebClient/)

 ## Deployment